aminnairi/cristaline/packages/react/README.md

 }
 ```

-## What Is `@cristaline/core`
+## What Is `cristaline`

-`@cristaline/core` is a library designed to implement the Event Sourcing pattern.
+`@cristaline/core` is a library designed to help you manage your database as a stream of logs instead of a constant final state.

-Event Sourcing allows you to capture a stream of immutable events that occur throughout the lifecycle of an application.
+Inspired by Event Sourcing, it allows you to capture a stream of immutable events that occur throughout the lifecycle of an application.
 These events serve as the single source of truth and can be reduced to derive the current state of your application at any point in time.

-## Why Use Event Sourcing
+## Why Use `cristaline`

-Traditional databases store only the final state of an application at a specific moment, limiting historical visibility.
-Event Sourcing, on the other hand, preserves the complete history of changes, enabling you to retrace your application’s state over time.
+Traditional databases store only the final state of an application at a specific moment, limiting historical visibility. `cristaline`, on the other hand, preserves the complete history of changes, enabling you to retrace your application’s state over time.

 This approach provides:
 - **Enhanced traceability**: Track every change since the inception of your data.
 - **Fine-grained analytics**: Understand not just the current state but how it evolved.
 - **Time-travel debugging**: Investigate past states to diagnose issues with precision.

-Event Sourcing is ideal for applications requiring robust auditing, analytics, and historical data insights.
+`cristaline` is ideal for applications requiring robust auditing, analytics, and historical data insights.

 ## Who Is It For